Money laundering supervision: business premises you need to register

 - anti-money laundering controls they put in place

-They should apply to register independently.
+They must then apply to register their premises instead.

 You should contact HMRC if you’re not sure which premises to include, or you’re an agent or franchisee wanting to know if you need to register.